Generalized Bayesian Multidimensional Scaling and Model Comparison: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we introduced a generalized Bayesian multidimensional scaling (GBMDS) framework that addresses the limitations of existing BMDS methods based on MCMC.
+In this work, we introduced a generalized Bayesian multidimensional scaling (GBMDS) framework that addresses the limitations of existing MCMC-based BMDS methods.
 By incorporating non-Gaussian error distributions and diverse dissimilarity metrics, we enhanced the robustness and flexibility of MDS.
-We also developed an adaptive ASMC algorithm for efficient Bayesian inference, which provides a nearly unbiased marginal likelihood estimator as a byproduct.
-This estimator facilitates model comparison across candidate models with different error distributions, dissimilarity metrics, and dimensions.
-Our approach was validated using both synthetic and real data, demonstrating its superior computational efficiency, scalability, and robustness compared to traditional MCMC-based methods under the same computational budget.
+We also developed an adaptive ASMC algorithm for efficient Bayesian inference.
+Unlike standard MCMC, which requires separate, often complex procedures to estimate model evidence, our algorithm provides a marginal likelihood estimator naturally as a byproduct of sampling.
+This facilitates rigorous model comparison across candidate models with varying error distributions, dissimilarity metrics, and dimensions.

-Bayesian model selection offers several advantages over classical approaches such as $p$-values and information criteria.
-First, Bayes factors provide a direct probabilistic measure of model support, making them intuitive even for non-statisticians.
-Second, Bayesian model selection is consistent, meaning that given enough data, it will asymptotically select the model with the smallest Kullback-Leibler divergence to the true model under mild conditions \citep{berk1966limiting}, whereas some classical methods, such as hypothesis testing based on $p$-values, do not always guarantee consistency.
-Third, Bayesian model selection naturally penalizes excessive model complexity, favoring simpler models when competing models fit the data similarly \citep{berger2001objective,robert2007bayesian}.
+Bayesian model selection offers distinct advantages over classical approaches such as $p$-values and information criteria.
+First, Bayes factors provide a direct probabilistic measure of model support, offering intuitive interpretation.
+Second, Bayesian model selection is consistent, meaning that given sufficient data, it asymptotically selects the model minimizing the Kullback-Leibler divergence to the true model under mild conditions \citep{berk1966limiting}.
+Third, it naturally penalizes excessive model complexity, favoring parsimony\citep{berger2001objective,robert2007bayesian}.

-Due to these advantages, we propose selecting the optimal model-dimension combination for GBMDS using Bayes factors.
-Unlike the simple Bayesian criterion in \cite{oh2001bayesian}, our fully Bayesian approach directly utilizes the nearly unbiased marginal likelihood estimator from the annealed SMC algorithm with an adaptive annealing scheme, providing a principled and computationally efficient framework for the choice of model and dimension.
-In contrast, frequentist model selection via STRESS relies on the specifically constructed statistics that are tailored to particular cases, limiting its generalizability.
-Our approach estimates the marginal likelihood as a byproduct of annealed SMC, eliminating the need for additional computational steps.
-This efficient estimation procedure not only facilitates robust model comparison across different distance metrics and dimensional choices but also provides a significant computational advantage over existing MCMC-based methods.
+Leveraging these advantages, we propose selecting the optimal model-dimension combination for GBMDS using Bayes factors.
+While frequentist model selection via STRESS relies on loss statistics tailored to particular cases, our fully Bayesian approach utilizes the marginal likelihood estimates from the adaptive ASMC algorithm.
+Although adaptive schemes may introduce negligible bias, they provide significant gains in robustness and variance reduction compared to fixed schedules.
+This framework eliminates the need for additional computational steps, offering a principled and efficient alternative to existing MCMC-based estimators.